TrapperHell/TwitchKittenAssault/README.md

 * --lane 0

 The --register command is used the first time a viewer joins the Twitch chat, so that the system registers the viewer as a player and assigns him to one of the catstles.
 The --lane command is used to allow the player to deploy kittens to another lane.
 Replace 0 with either 1, 2 or 3 depending on the lane in which the kittens should be deployed.

+### Usage Instructions

+Please refer to [TwitchIRC-Unity](https://github.com/Grahnz/TwitchIRC-Unity) for information on how to set up the IRC client in Unity.
+Then use any screen-streaming software to stream the running game and play from Twitch room.